citusdata/test-automation/README.md

 install Citus:

 - `fab --list` will return a list of the tasks you can run.
-- `fab setup.basic_testing`, will create a vanilla cluster with postgres and citus.
+- `fab setup.basic-testing`, will create a vanilla cluster with postgres and citus.
 Once this has run you can simply run `psql` to connect to it.
-- `fab use.citus:v7.1.1 setup.basic_testing` will do the same, but use the tag `v7.1.1` when installing Citus.
+- `fab use.citus v7.1.1 setup.basic-testing` will do the same, but use the tag `v7.1.1` when installing Citus.
 You can give it any git ref, it defaults to `master`.
-- `fab use.postgres:10.1 setup.basic_testing` lets you choose your postgres version.
+- `fab use.postgres 10.1 setup.basic-testing` lets you choose your postgres version.
-- `fab use.enterprise:v7.1.1 setup.enterprise` will install postgres and the `v7.1.1` tag of the enterprise repo.
+- `fab use.citus release-9.2 setup.citus` will install postgres and the `release-9.2` branch of the citus repo.

 ## <a name="fab-tasks"></a> Tasks, and Ordering of Tasks

-When you run a command like `fab use.citus:v7.1.1 setup.basic_testing` you are running two different tasks: `use.citus` with a `v7.1.1` argument and `setup.basic_testing`.
+When you run a command like `fab use.citus v7.1.1 setup.basic-testing` you are running two different tasks: `use.citus` with a `v7.1.1` argument and `setup.basic-testing`.
 Those tasks are always executed from left to right, and running them is usually equivalent to running them as separate commands.
 For example:

 ```
 # this command:
-fab setup.basic_testing add.tpch
+fab setup.basic-testing add.tpch
 # has exactly the same effect as this series of commands:
-fab setup.basic_testing
+fab setup.basic-testing
 fab add.tpch
 ```